ChessTournamentManager/Documentation/Research/Database Research.md

 </dependency>
 ```

 Add the `@Table` and `@PrimaryKey` annotations in your domain class.
 You can also add the `@Column` annotation to give properties a different name in the database table.
-In this case, I renamed them because capital letters are automatically lowercasedin the database.
+In this case, I renamed them because capital letters are automatically lowercased in the database.
 I like using `snake_case`.
 ```java
 // Imports